dokku/dokku/docs/development/plugin-triggers.md

 ### `app-exists`

-- Description: Creates an app
+- Description: Checks if an app exists
 - Invoked by:
 - Arguments: `$APP`
 - Example: